ChelseaEvanich/Data-Science-140-Final-Project/README.md

 # Does the younger generation use their phones significantly more than older users?
 # How accurately can an age group be predicted through machine learning?
 # To use this code simply run all cells and various graphs and tests with answers will be displayed
+# Along with a word document report of the analysis